Zeta Functions and the (Linear) Logic of Markov Processes: Interaction Graphs: the discrete case

 We note that many interesting properties of the graph can be used to define orthogonality in this case.
-Indeed, a number of properties and invariants of a graph can be related to analytic properties of the zeta function of a graph.
-Note that previous notions of orthogonality \cite{seiller-goim} can be recovered by considering as an antipode the set of functions which are not equal to 0 or 1 at $z=1$.
+Indeed, a number of properties (e.g. connectedness) and invariants (e.g. Euler characteristic) of a graph can be related to analytic properties of the zeta function of a graph.
+We also note that previous notions of orthogonality \cite{seiller-goim} can be recovered by considering as antipode the set of functions $f$ such that $f(1)\neq 0,1$.

-For the sake of self-containment, we define types and explain how models of \MLL can be defined from this.
+We now define types and explain how models of \MLL can be defined from this.
+The techniques are standard, and the main results are direct consequences of the above properties.
 We suppose now that an antipode has been fixed until the end of this section.
 We will therefore omit the subscript when writing the orthogonality.